 2. Our structure, operations and business

-3. Risk identification
+3. Risk identification and remediation

-In FY2019, NEC undertook a review of the potential risk of modern slavery practices across our operations and supply chain taking into consideration factors such as sector, industry, product and service type and geographic location.
-In undertaking this review, NEC categorised its spend into the following categories: equipment and services sourced from globally recognised communications technology suppliers; NEC branded products sourced through NEC related entities; domestic field services, contracting and professional services suppliers; domestic facilities management and cleaning services; and office consumables and miscellaneous suppliers.
+In FY2021, NEC continued to review the potential risk of modern slavery practices across our operations and supply chain taking into consideration factors such as sector, industry, product and service type and geographic location.
+In undertaking this review, NEC categorised its spend into the following categories: equipment and services sourced from globally recognised communications technology suppliers, NEC branded products sourced through NEC related entities, domestic field services, contracting and professional services suppliers, domestic facilities management and cleaning services, office consumables and miscellaneous suppliers.

 4. Risk management and due diligence

-- introduced its first anti-modern slavery policy;
+- regularly revise its anti-modern slavery policy;

 5. Ongoing assessment of risk